JospinNgwasi05/JospinNgwasi05/README.md

 - 👋 Hi, I’m @JospinNgwasi05
-- 👀 suis interessé à tout ce qui est programmation
+- 👀 suis interessé à tout ce qui est programmatin,
--
 - 🌱je fais le web et l'embarqué
 - 💞️ I’m looking to collaborate on  futur project
-- 📫 How to reach me ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 JospinNgwasi05/JospinNgwasi05 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.